codepath/android_guides/Networking-with-the-Volley-Library.md

 ## Why Volley?

 * Volley can pretty much do everything with that has to do with Networking in Android.
-It has some built-in Requests, such as JsonObjectRequest, JsonArrayRequest, StringRequest etc, based on the generic type of the Request<T> class inside the Library.
-* Volley automatically schedule all network requests.
-It means that Volley will be taking care of all the network requests your app executes for fetching response or image from web.
+* Volley automatically schedules all network requests such as fetching responses for image from web.
 * Volley provides transparent disk and memory caching.
-* Volley provides powerful cancellation request API.
-It means that you can cancel a single request or you can set blocks or scopes of requests to cancel.
+* Volley provides powerful cancellation request API for canceling a single request or you can set blocks of requests to cancel.
 * Volley provides powerful customization abilities.
-* Volley provides debugging and tracing tools
+* Volley provides debugging and tracing tools.

 ## Getting started